simphotonics/node/README.md

 ## Usage

-To create a 'leaf' (an external noded without child nodes):
+To create HTML 'leaves' or external nodes:
 ```php
 use Simphotonics\Dom\HtmlLeaf;